willisk-main/shopifychallenge/README.md

 # Inventory Tracker

-This is a simple inventory tracker that allows for CRUD operations through a REST API.
+This is a simple inventory tracker that allows for CRUD operations through a REST API - specifications available [here](https://docs.google.com/document/d/1oO6BjQaskAn294iZ34094TIVOb5-kR7jgIcRNnLzFe8/edit?usp=sharing).
 In addition, this app allows downloading of all the currently stored product items as a CSV file.
 It is built with Spring Boot and MySQL for the database.
 The application runs locally on port 8080 and the database on port 3306 - both default values.

 ## Getting Started
 **Install [IntelliJ](https://www.jetbrains.com/idea/download/?fromIDE=#section=windows), [MySQL](https://dev.mysql.com/downloads/mysql/) and [Postman](https://www.postman.com/downloads/)**